instructure/tf_versioned_lambda/README.md

 Once again, its assumed that `files/my_lambda_code` is a proper npm module with a package.json at the root

+## Node package requirements

+For a node package to work, it primarily needs a just a package.json in the `lambda_dir` directory.

+## Scala package requirements

+The scala package is a bit more complex, you must:

+1. Be using SBT
+2. Have a built.sbt in the root of `lambda_dir`
+3. Be able to produce a jar with required dependencies (such as an uberjar with `sbt assembly`)

+In order to trigger a new deploy, this code takes a sha of `build.sbt`, this means you may need to put a version number or something in your `build.sbt` to have something to trigger changes

+## VPC Support
+This module supports VPC, but in order to do so, it has to use some terraform "tricks".

+If you provide subnet_ids, it uses a different underlying resource.
+This means that if you add or remove running in a vpc, the lambda function will be removed and re-added.
+Additionally, any VPC lambdas get appending with `<function_name>_vpc`

 ## Docs
 See `docs/*.md` for a full list of options for each language lambda